kgibm/dockerdebug/fedorawasdebug/Liberty_Perf_Lab.md

 This lab container image comes with WebSphere Liberty pre-installed so installation and configuration steps are skipped.

 The way we are using these container images is to run multiple services in the same container (e.g. VNC, Remote Desktop, WebSphere Liberty, a full GUI server, etc.) and although this approach is [valid and supported](https://docs.docker.com/config/containers/multi-service_container/), it is generally not recommended for real-world application deployment usage.
-For labs that demonstrate how to use WAS in production, see [WebSphere Application Server and Docker Tutorials](https://github.com/WASdev/ci.docker.tutorials).
+For labs that demonstrate how to use WebSphere in containers in production, see [WebSphere Application Server and Docker Tutorials](https://github.com/WASdev/ci.docker.tutorials).

 ## Operating System